SabaTabatabaee/SabaTabatabaee.github.io/_pages/about.md

 Please check my list of publications [here](https://scholar.google.com/citations?user=d7tPM7MAAAAJ&hl=en).

-> **I am currently on the job market and actively seeking internships and full-time opportunities.
+> **I am currently on the job market and actively seeking full-time opportunities.
 If my research aligns with your interests, I would be glad to connect.**

 ## Research Interests